 SOCIAL SERVICES ADVOCACY:

-MAP provides clients with instruction, assistance, and follow-up with preparing state and local government applications for benefits (including Social Security Disability/SSI, TANF, Medicaid, FAMIS, General Relief, State and Local Hospitalization (SLH)).
+Provides clients with assistance, and follow-up with preparing state and local government applications for benefits (including Social Security Disability/SSI, TANF, Medicaid, FAMIS, General Relief, State and Local Hospitalization (SLH).
+We make referrals accordingly at intake.

 Winter Warmth for Everyone